 The Company follows the policy of charging the costs of advertising to expense as incurred.
-Advertising expense was approximately \$17,000 and \$27,000 for the years ended December 31, 2020 and 2019, respectively, and is included in other non-interest expenses.
+Advertising expense was approximately \$15,000 for both years ended December 31, 2021 and 2020, respectively, and is included in other non-interest expenses.

 Income Taxes